oh2aun/flashforth/PIC24-30-33/FF/readme.txt

   In that case revectoring of I/O words in the task is required Compilation and writing to flash and eeprom is only possible from the operator task.
+- Optimisations
+- User interrupts must be disabled if the interrupt routine is on flash page that is beeing modified.
+  It is upto the user to recognize this.